Abishan-shan/teaPricePredict/README.md

 📁 Demo

-    visit 👉 : 🎥 under /DemoVideos Folder you can see demo videos
+    visit 👉 : 🎥 under /demoVideo Folder, you can see demo videos